gnomad-cloud/qa-core/README.md

-Gherkin / BDD Test Automation
+# QA-Engine - Gherkin / BDD Test Automation
 ==============================

 QA Shield is an BDD test automation and orchestration tool for software teams.